therebelrobot/note-taker/README.md

 ### Tests

+*Note: tests for this project are still under construction, however the structure for them are in place.
+Each view is injected with all dependencies, which can in turn be mocked as necessary for testing various functionality.*

 This project runs unit tests using `mocha` and coverage reports using `istanbul`.
 To run tests and build coverage reports, run:

 ```bash